lumc-sasc/pub-PABPN1_APA-shift_Raz/README.md

 With this APA proximal and distal annotation GTF file generated in step 1 and the human and mouse transcriptome-based alignment file generated in step2 as input, we quantified the APA enrichment signal at both proximal and distal regions using featureCounts (v2.0.1) with option “-M” to include multiple mapped reads.

 ## step4_differential_analysis_APA
+APA-shift calculates the ratio of reads between proximal to distal at the 3’UTR.
+Only reads at the  3’UTR are considered.
+The code includes: filtering of transcripts with low read counts, calculation of proximal to distal ratio, statistical analysis to determine transcripts with APA-shift between control (‘CTRL’) and the condition of interest (‘COI’), and calculation of fold change ratios.

+In summary, this code performs the following tasks:
+1. Reads an Excel file containing gene expression data.
+2. Filters and preprocesses the data by selecting relevant rows and columns.
+3. Computes log-ratios and conducts t-tests for each gene.
+4. Calculates p-values and adjusts them using the False Discovery Rate (FDR) method.
+5. Calculates log-fold changes.
+6. Writes the results to an output CSV file.
+Make sure to replace "C:/your/path/file.xlsx" with the actual path to your Excel file and review the code to ensure it is compatible with your specific dataset and analysis requirements.

 ## step5_visualization
+APA_shift results are visualized using the tools here: [ggVolcanoR](https://github.com/KerryAM-R/ggVolcanoR).
+Different cut-off criteria can be used, and different axis adjustments are available.
+Pointing and labeling options are useful for the output.
+Different output file and formats, like Images and tables are available.